SHE Psychotherapy

 • Irritability, anger, or heightened reactivity

-• Intrusive thoughts, flashbacks, nightmares, or strong reactions to triggers
+• Intrusive thoughts, flashbacks, nightmares, or strong reactions to reminders of past events

 • Anxiety, hopelessness, or difficulty feeling safe

-Processing trauma can support mental clarity and enhance wellbeing.
-You just might have a little more fun too.
+Processing trauma can support clarity and enhance wellbeing.

 Moving Toward Healing

-If you are considering trauma therapy and would like to learn more about whether this approach may be a good fit, I invite you to reach out.
+If you are considering trauma therapy and would like to learn more about working together I invite you to reach out.

 Booking Information